llwwns/confluence_tool/readme.md

 }
 ```

-If the id is empty, update.coffee will create a new page and automatically fill the id.
+If the id is empty, update.js will create a new page and automatically fill the id.

-If id is privided, update.coffee will update the confluence page.
+If id is privided, update.js will update the confluence page.

 Usege:

 Cd into the page's directory and run:

 ```
-coffee path_to_script/update.coffee
+node path_to_script/update.js
 ```

 ## Upload attachments